TokamakUI/Tokamak/README.md

    running.
 You can edit the app source code in your favorite editor and save it, `carton` will immediately rebuild the app and reload all browser tabs that have the app open.

-You can also clone this repository and run `carton dev` in its root directory.
+You can also clone this repository and run `carton dev --product TokamakDemo` in its root directory.
 This will build the demo app that shows almost all of the currently implemented APIs.

 ## Troubleshooting